cinoti/helloworld/README.md

 ---Gravity---

-When Em waves are many millions of light year long and as dense as one can inmagine, they become gravity waves.
+When Em waves are many millions of light year long and as dense as one can imagine, they become gravity waves.
 As very long EM waves pass through everything, except when the EM wave is at it's nodal point.
 In this view only a small part of the total available EM waves are ever active as gravitons,